micmejia/bible-dump/AMPC/Mark/Mark 11.md

-And Jesus went into Jerusalem and entered the temple [[^b]enclosure]; and when He had looked around, surveying _and_ observing everything, as it was already late, He went out to Bethany together with the Twelve [apostles].
+And Jesus went into Jerusalem and entered the temple [enclosure]; and when He had looked around, surveying _and_ observing everything, as it was already late, He went out to Bethany together with the Twelve [apostles].